jwCheng28/Neural-Network-From-Scratch/README.md

 # Neural Network for Reading Handwritten Digits

 ## Basic Idea
-This program is the implementation of a neural network from scratch, and using MNIST dataset to train the neural network to read Handwritten Digits.
+This program aims to implement a neural network from scratch, and use MNIST dataset of handwritten digit images to train the neural network to read Handwritten Digits.

 ## More to Add